mransbro/ckad-study-notes/README.md

 ### Create & consume Secrets

 Secrets are for storing sensitive information such as passwords or tokens.
-Secrets can either be mounted as files in a volume.
+They can be mounted as files in a volume or as environment variables.

 ```yaml
 apiVersion: v1